AliceWonderMiscreations/libbitcoin-RPM/README.md

 LibreOffice is one of the packages where the CentOS 7 version links against boost and has to be rebuilt to upgrade the CentOS 7 provided boost to a newer version.

+I did not just rebuild the CentOS 7 LibreOffice, I decided to update to the version provided by Fedora Rawhide.

+The RPM spec file from Rawhide that I started from had macros to do some things differently when building on RHEL/CentOS 7.
+I did not like all of those differences.

+For example, many of the build dependencies are not packaged for CentOS so what the spec file does in those cases is bundle the source for those dependencies and build them before building LibreOffice, using those libraries within LibreOffice.

+I chose instead to build those dependencies as separate packages the same way they are done in Fedora.
+That way if there is a bug fix to one of those shared libraries, I can simply update the dependency and do not have to rebuild all of LibreOffice just to get the bug fix.

+I also build LibreOffice against the newer version of ICU.
+As LibreOffice links against boost and I build the newer boost against the newer ICU, it made sense to also build LibreOffice against the newer ICU even though it is not strictly necessary.

+Please note that building LibreOffice takes a long time and takes a lot of space.
+I noticed the build goes a lot faster if you have an SSD dedicated for the mock build root.
+It also helps to have a good CPU, e.g. a quad code Xeon with hyper-threading, the build will utilize all 8 threads and it will build significantly faster than on something like an i5 where only four threads are available.
+With 16 GB of memory, building LibreOffice peak memory usage was at about 75% of available.